(Photo Courtesy of LIU Athletics)

-Coming into year two of the DI era at LIU, the Sharks looks to build upon that momentum and the successes they were able to gain last season.
-And with as much talent, especially young talent, they have coming back, LIU could very well have a chance to make some noise in the NEC.
+Coming into year two as a DI program, the Sharks look to build upon the momentum and the successes they were able to gain last season.
+And with as much talent, especially young talent, as they have coming back, LIU could very well have a chance to make some noise in the NEC.
 And the conference, as a whole, appears more open than in years past with the exit of two-time conference champion Robert Morris over the summer.

 During the shortened 2020 season, the Sharks held the 55th-best scoring defense, allowing 13.71 goals per game, 32nd-best penalty kill defense, and was 49th in caused turnovers per game (17.43).

 And while being in the middle or upper tier of the bottom half as far as defenses are concerned isn’t something that any coach will necessarily pound their chest about, this unit did show plenty of progress and flashes of how high their ceiling might actually be.
 In 2021, as LIU returns a huge chunk of main contributors on the back end, we may just get to see what that ceiling could be when all the pieces are put together.

 Among the Sharks’ returnees on the back end, include starting goalie Will Mark.
 As a freshman, Mark took on the challenge of being the starter in between the pipes and held his own.
 The Danville, Calif., native totaled 107 saves with a 53% save percentage and led the nation in saves per game with 15.29.